yichen1224/tdf-fa24-yichen1224/README.md

 This week, I tried to use grashopper (in Rhino 8) for parametric modeling.

 <img width="200" alt="Cool Phone Stand made of rocks" src="assets/begin.png">

+1. Firstly，create a suqare plane
+2. Input parameters and linked boxes